evans-nyang/nlp-from-scratch/README.md

 ## Workaround Solution

-The error above indicates that torchvision is trying to load its image-handling extension, but it failed because the CUDA-related shared library libc10_cuda.so could not be loaded.
+The error above indicates that torchvision is trying to load its image-handling extension, but it failed because the CUDA-related shared library `libc10_cuda.so` could not be loaded.

 This is likely due to one of the following reasons:

 - CUDA Library Not Found:
-The library libc10_cuda.so is part of PyTorch's CUDA backend.
+The library `libc10_cuda.so` is part of PyTorch's CUDA backend.
 If you don't have a proper CUDA installation or your PyTorch is not installed with GPU support, this error may occur.

 - Dependencies Missing:
-The warning also mentions libjpeg and libpng.
+The warning also mentions `libjpeg` and `libpng`.
 These are libraries used for handling image files.
 If they were not present during the build of torchvision (or are not installed now), the error could occur.

 - Environment Issues:
 If the environment where you're running the code isn't properly set up (e.g., conflicting packages or incorrect paths), it can also cause the error.